 - Nicotine chewing gum is a form of nicotine replacement therapy (NRT).

-- It provides you with some nicotine to reduce your urge to smoke and the withdrawal symptoms associated with stopping or reducing smoking.
+- It provides you with some nicotine to reduce your urge to smoke and manage the withdrawal symptoms associated with stopping or reducing smoking.

 - Find out how to use it safely and possible side effects.

-- how many cigarettes per day you are smoking and,
+- how many cigarettes per day you are smoking, and

-- how soon after waking you needed your first cigarette and,
+- how soon after waking you needed your first cigarette, and

 - other NRT products you are using.

-- Use no more than one piece of gum every 1 to 2 hours for the first 6 weeks of your quit attempt.
+- Use no more than 1 piece of gum every 1 to 2 hours for the first 6 weeks of your quit attempt.
 Try to think ahead about when you might get a craving for a cigarette, and then use a piece of gum before the craving happens.
 This is to ensure that your body gets enough nicotine to ease the withdrawal symptoms you may be feeling.

 - Rest or park the gum between the gum and the cheek to absorb the nicotine.